The 10 Days That Saved Me 3 Weeks for Chrome Extension

 The Step Back: Doing Nothing Was Doing Everything

-I stopped coding
+I stopped coding.

-I admitted I didn't know enough
+I admitted I didn’t know enough.

-I gave myself space to learn
+I gave myself space to learn.

-The Rebuild of my Chrome Extension: Clarity Unlocked Speed
+The Rebuild of My Chrome Extension: Clarity Unlocked Speed

 Routines & Rituals: I created a daily workflow ritual:

-Afternoon: write specs for new features
+Afternoon: Write specs for new features.

-Evenings & Weekends: let Claude Code execute the clear tasks
+Evenings & Weekends: Let Claude Code execute the clear tasks.

 Version 1 approach:

-"Build auth" → vague conversation with Claude → code → debug chaos → repeat
+"Build auth" → vague conversation with Claude → code → debug chaos → repeat.

 Version 2 approach:

-Ticket 1: Research Salesforce domain conversion rules (spec complete)
+Ticket 1: Research Salesforce domain conversion rules (spec complete).

-Ticket 2: Implement SID extraction logic (build with context)
+Ticket 2: Implement SID extraction logic (build with context).

-Ticket 3: Test cross-domain authentication flow (verify it works)
+Ticket 3: Test cross-domain authentication flow (verify it works).

 Here’s the time breakdown that tells the whole story:

-Version 1: 21 days of coding → 0 working extensions
+Version 1: 21 days of coding → 0 working extensions.

-Version 2: 10 days of research + 14 days of structured building → 1 working extension
+Version 2: 10 days of research + 14 days of structured building → 1 working extension.

 The Principle: AI Forces Clarity

-This wasn't just about a Chrome extension.
-It was about how AI development actually works.
-AI agents don't eliminate thinking.
-They reveal when you haven't done enough of it.
+This experience wasn’t just about a Chrome extension.
+It was about how AI development works.
+AI agents don’t eliminate thinking; they reveal when you haven’t done enough of it.
+Claude Code can build anything if you tell it what to make clearly enough.

 This is Adaptation & Action in practice.
 One failure taught me a system I now use for everything:

-Salesforce automation: spec the flow before building it
+Salesforce automation: Spec the flow before building it.

-Agentforce sub-agents: map the orchestration before coding
+Agentforce sub-agents: Map the orchestration before coding.

-Any agentic workflow: specification-first beats code-first
+Any agentic workflow: Specification-first beats code-first.

 The shift from code-first to spec-first changed my entire development approach.